ox223252/bigBoy/README.md

 ## Hardware:

-BigBoy is based on Mecanum wheel and powered by Raspberry Pi
+BigBoy is based on Mecanum wheel and powered by Raspberry Pi.
+Somes pieces are available in this repos in res/meca

 ## Features: